amy-tabb/calico/README.md

 world-minimization1-pattern3.ply
 ````

 Then, to view the calibration rig, where the patterns are arranged relative to each other, see the `at-P-initial-patternNUMBER.ply` and `at-P-minimization1-patternNUMBER.ply` files, for the step 4 and step 5 results, respectively.

+If the `--incremental` flag was used, you will see `at-P-incremental-patternNUMBER.ply` instead.

 ## Listing of foundational relationships